 Camp Wyandot Activities

 Camp Wyandot is an exciting adventure!
 Photos of the facilities are on the website, by clicking on “Wyandot Facilities” on the white bar at the top of the page.
 Camp Wyandot experience is magical!
 Part of that experience is the partnership we form with our camp families and the support of parents and guardians to help us build caring, confident young people that appreciate our natural world.
 Campers will master new skills, try new things, and develop great friendships.
-Camp Wyandot campers live with their counselor in small units or cabin groups of 5 to 8, based on their age.
+Camp Wyandot campers live with their counselor in small units or cabin groups of 6 or 7, based on their age.
 The unit cooperates to plan their upcoming week together.
 Find more about the activities in the pictures below.

 Arts & Crafts